-a.
-Basic Information Page includes:
+1. Basic Information Page:

-- i.
-Title: Enter less than 100 characters, spaces included - ii.
-Scientific Abstract.
-1,500 characters, spaces included.
-Provide a summary of the research project to be conducted. - iii.
-Brain Tissue Sources, as applicable - iv.
-Enter Key Personnel: Name expected co-investigators and collaborators.
-(Hint: Start by entering the last name.)
-Many researchers are in our database.
+- Title: Enter less than 100 characters, spaces included. - Scientific Abstract: 1,500 characters, spaces included.
+Provide a summary of the research project to be conducted. - Key Personnel: Name expected co-investigators and collaborators.
+Hint: start by entering the last name.
+Many researchers are already in our database.
 If you need to add someone new, you must use their institutional email address.
-It is important to enter all anticipated participants, even if they change later. - v.
-Name the Responsible Official (RO).
-First check the drop-down list for officials from your institution already in the system.
+It is important to enter all anticipated participants, even if they change later. - Responsible Official (RO): First, check the drop-down list for officials from your institution who are already in the system.
 If needed, add a new person using their institutional email address.
-The RO will be copied on the confirmation email but has no responsibilities until it is time to submit the application.
-The RO can view the LOI or application at any time. - vi.
-Choose the keywords that describe this project. - vii.
-All this information will be available for editing/adding at the application stage.
+The RO will be copied on the LOI confirmation email but has no responsibilities until it is time to submit the full application.
+The RO can view the LOI or application at any time. - Keywords: Carefully select all the relevant keywords associated with the research project.
+This information is used to select expert reviewers who are knowledgeable about your particular field of study.

+Note: All this information will be available for editing/adding at the application stage.

-b.
-Letter of Intent Form includes:
+2. Letter of Intent Form:

-- i.
-Letter of Intent Narrative: Two-page maximum.
-Should include: - 1.
-A concise description of the proposed project including: specific aims, methods and expected results - 2.
-A clear justification for the relevance and potential significance of the project to the priority research area for this RFA described in the introduction - 3.
-Any references must be included in the two pages. - 4.
-The LOI should be specific enough to be screened for scientific merit and fidelity to the purpose of this RFA. - PI biosketch: NIH format not to exceed five pages.
+- Letter of Intent Narrative: Two-page maximum.
+Should include: - A concise description of the proposed project, including specific aims, methods and expected results - A clear justification for the relevance and potential significance of the project to the priority research area for this RFA as described in the introduction - Any references must be included in these two pages - The LOI should be specific enough to be screened for scientific merit and fidelity to the purpose of this RFA - Principal Investigator Biosketch: NIH format, not to exceed five pages.
 More recent publications and those with greater relevance to the grant submission should be listed.
-Information on history of research funding including related current, pending and past awards should be included. - iii.
-Biosketches for co-investigators and research collaborators, NIH format not to exceed five pages per person.
-While not required, biosketches for consultants are recommended.
-Combine biosketches into one file for upload. - iv.
-Eligibility letter: (optional) Clear documentation for postdoctoral fellows, medical residents, clinical fellows, or part-time faculty members, etc. stating that appointment to a full-time faculty position will be in effect by the start date of the grant
+Information on history of research funding including related current, pending and past awards should be included.

+- Biosketches for Co-investigators and Significant Research Collaborators: NIH format, not to exceed five pages per person.
+Combine biosketches into one file for upload. - Eligibility Letter (optional): Clear documentation for postdoctoral fellows, medical residents, clinical fellows, part-time faculty members, etc. stating that appointment to a full-time faculty position will be in effect by the start date of the grant.

-The applicant will receive a notification email after Autism Speaks staff reviews the submitted LOI.
-Applicants with approved LOIs will be able to move to the full application.
+Important Note: The applicant will receive a notification email after Autism Speaks staff reviews the submitted LOI.
+Applicants with approved LOIs will be invited to move to the full application.